Isabel Brown (British activist): Early life

-Biography
+Career

+After a religious upbringing, Isabel found her faith shaken by the onset of World War I.
-Born in Tyneside, Brown obtained a scholarship to attend the Sunderland Teacher Training College.
-Initially highly religious, she changed her views as a result of World War I, and through attending National Council of Labour Colleges lectures led by T. A. Jackson.
-She became active in the National Union of Teachers and joined the Labour Party in 1918.

-In 1921, Isabel married Ernest Brown, a local communist, and she became a founder member of the Communist Party of Great Britain (CPGB), one of only five women delegates to attend its founding congress.
-She lost her teaching post the following year, when she became pregnant, and moved with Ernest to Moscow in 1924, returning just before the UK general strike.
-During the strike, Brown was jailed for sedition, and was again imprisoned soon after her release, while she was speaking in support of miners who were still striking.
+Her political views were further shaped by attending National Council of Labour Colleges lectures given by communist T. A. Jackson.
+She was active in the National Union of Teachers and joined the Labour Party in 1918.
+In 1920, she was a founding member of the Communist Party of Great Britain (CPGB), one of only five women delegates to attend its first congress.
+In 1921 she married Ernest Brown, a local communist.
+She lost her teaching post the following year when she became pregnant.
+The Brown family (their son Ken was born in December 1922) moved to Moscow in 1924 when Ernest was named British representative to the Executive Committee of the Communist International.
+The Browns returned to the UK just before the General Strike of 1926.
+During the strike ferment, she delivered an impassioned May Day speech and was arrested for sedition.
+She was incarcerated for three months in Hull Prison.

 In the late 1920s, Brown organised women's sections of the National Unemployed Workers' Movement.
-Ernest became the CPGB's Scottish organiser, and she moved with him, becoming women's editor of The Mineworker.
-She stood unsuccessfully in Motherwell at the 1929 general election, and then in the Kilmarnock by-election, later in the year.

-In 1930, Brown studied at the Lenin School, then led the British Committee for the Relief of Victims of Fascism and was prominent in the Aid for Spain committee.
-She was particularly well known for her speeches, which were moving and held audiences' attention, and for her ability to answer questions from the public.

-Brown became extremely active in the British Aid for Spain movement, playing a central role in the cross-party National Joint Committee for Spanish Relief.
-This included helping out with efforts to house the Basque refugees who came to Britain in 1937.
+Ernest became the CPGB's Scottish organiser, and she relocated with him to Scotland, becoming women's editor of The Mineworker.
+She stood unsuccessfully in Motherwell in the 1929 general election, and in the Kilmarnock by-election later in the year.
+In 1930, Brown studied at the International Lenin School.
+In the mid-1930s, she led the British Committee for the Relief of Victims of Fascism and was prominent in the British Aid for Spain Committee.
+She was known for giving emotionally stirring speeches on behalf of the Republican faction in the Spanish Civil War, and for her skill at responding to audience questions.
+She played a central role in the cross-party National Joint Committee for Spanish Relief.
+This included helping with efforts to house the Basque refugees who came to Britain in 1937.